MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-app-develop.md

     What animal is the favorite of children at Contoso?
     ```

+   Notice that the model uses the grounding text information to answer your question.

+1. Without changing the system message, enter the following prompt for the user message:

+    **User message:**

+    ```prompt
+    How can they interact with it at Contoso?
+    ```

+    Notice that the model recognizes "they" as the children and "it" as their favorite animal, since now it has access to your previous question in the chat history.

 ## Clean up

 When you're done with your Azure OpenAI resource, remember to delete the deployment or the entire resource in the **Azure portal** at `https://portal.azure.com`.